 We can’t mention a reference to scarlet without including the amazing revelation through the crimson or scarlet worm.
 God’s incredible creation of this insect tells the gospel story of Jesus‘ death and resurrection that made a way for us to enter in to the joy of our Lord for eternity.

 This writing on the scarlet worm is not included in our book because we could not expound on the scope of the entire work of redemption; it would have taken too may pages.
-One purpose of our website is to add such insights to the writings of our book.
+One purpose of this website is to add such insights to the writings of our book.

 Scarlet Worm Testifies of the Death, Burial and Resurrection